 Loud Bang When Furnace Starts

 Expanding and contracting air ducts can also generate loud bangs after the heating system blower starts up.
-This is a usual annoyance for homeowners with metal ducts.
+This is a typical annoyance for homeowners with metal ducts.
 If your furnace is making the loud boom and it is produced by your air ducts, it could be a sign of undersized ducts, obstructed vents, or a clogged air filter.

 Cold Air Blowing From Heating System

-There are a few reasons why your heating equipment could be putting off cold air.
-It might sound insignificant, but the thermostat is the first thing you want to consider.
+There are a few reasons why your heating equipment could be giving off cold air.
+It might sound insignificant, but the thermostat is the first thing you want to look at.
 It’s the starting place for any furnace technician, too.
 Confirm the system is set to “auto” and not “on.”
 If the thermostat is set to “on,” your heating system will blow continuously, even when it isn’t heating the air being released, thus blasting cold air.
 Flipping it to “auto” will ensure the heating equipment only blows when it’s really heating the air.

-Your duct work could also be the source if it has leaks, connection issues, or was designed incorrectly, which could let warm air from the heating equipment to leak out.
+Your duct work could also be the source if it has leaks, connection problems, or was designed incorrectly, which could let warm air from the heating equipment to leak out.
 This would not only cause your heating equipment to blow cold air, it could dramatically run up your energy bills since your equipment is heating non-living space, and will have to work overtime to keep your home warm.

 There are other reasons that your heating system could create cold air including normal system wear and tear, among others.
+Especially if you've neglected annual furnace maintenance.

 If your heating system is exhibiting any of these warning signs, call Service Experts Heating & Air Conditioning at 518-205-3324 or schedule an appointment online and we’ll send a technician to determine your problem and get your home warm and comfortable again in no time.